ultimatile/Cytnx/docs/source/example/DMRG.rst

     :width: 470
     :align: center

-So our enviroments are also updated by the vT from the optimized two-side states.
+So our environments are also updated by the vT from the optimized two-side states.

 ..
 Hint::